jinbow/LLC4320_regional/README.md

 From the cluster, run ```mpiexec -np ??? python convert_netcdf_mpi.py```.
 The ??? is the number of parallel processes you will use.
 You may need to change the settings in the main routine of the program.

 The output files are saved in the folder: ```/nobackup/jwang23/llc4320_stripe/regional.subsets.adac.netcdf```

+Acknowledgment:

+The json files for the MITgcm output are 'donated' by Ian Fenty.